Font size

 Course Objectives:

-Course Outcomes: Upon the completion of this course, the student will be able to
+Course Outcomes: At the end of this course students will demonstrate the ability to

 Dr. C.R.
 Edwin Selva Rex